 Relationships are complicated.
 You might not feel like cleaning up after dinner or spending the weekend alone with your kids while your partner’s out of town, but healthy relationships typically involve a balance of giving and taking — even when the giving isn’t exactly what you want in the moment.
 That said, not all giving and taking is created equal.
-Some interactions violate needs that help support your well-being — which is why it’s so important to figure out how to set boundaries in all of your relationships.
+Some interactions violate needs that help support your well-being, which is why it’s so important to figure out how to set boundaries in all of your relationships.

 If you’ve never thought much about setting limits with other people, it may seem selfish or even a little controlling to do so.
 Cameron Murphey, an Oakland, CA-based marriage and family therapist, says the opposite is true.
 Rather than a method of controlling someone’s behavior, he says boundaries are more like “communicated guidelines about how to relate with you or treat you.”

 According to Jennifer Chain, a licensed psychologist in Seattle, boundaries can involve your physical space, your time, your mind or emotions, or your money and resources.
 Boundaries can also be internal (something inside of you that you may not want to share with someone) or external (something outside of you that you may not want to disturb your emotional or mental landscape).

 Whatever boundaries you want to enforce, the important thing is that you actually communicate them — otherwise, Murphey says, they’re nothing more than a hope or a wish.
 Of course, that’s easier said than done.
 If you’ve been punished in the past for setting boundaries, or no one modeled them to you, it might be tough to conceptualize how to implement them.
 Boundaries also require some degree of self-awareness and confidence in who you are and what you need.
 “It takes a lot of self-esteem to say, ‘Hey, this is how I want to be treated,” Murphey says.